jedwards24/edwards/README.md

 A package of miscellaneous R functions I wrote for personal use.

 Although most functions work well and are stable, I regard these as being in early development phase and breaking changes are to be expected.
+They are intended for interactive use.

 The functions are a loose collection of mainly data science themed functions.
 In rough categories: